 Exclusion criteria are applied prior to security selection in order to achieve the sustainability characteristics: mitigation of environmental damage, slowing of climate change, protection of human rights, protection of labour rights, protection of health, mitigation of armed violence, mitigation of corruption, avoidance of unethical business practices, promotion of good corporate governance, mitigation of child and forced labour.
 The cornerstone of this approach is a detailed analysis of the company, its management, its business model and its positioning with respect to its competitors.
 In the process, the portfolio management team seeks to establish a fair value for the company.
 Identifying previously undervalued stocks is part of the core expertise of portfolio management.

-The investment focus may be on large, mid and small caps.
+The investment focus is on mid and small caps.
+Large caps can be added opportunistically depending on the market environment.
 The Sustainalytics scoring model is used to monitor and independently confirm the company's commitment to sustainability.
 The sub-fund management team also seeks to improve the world by actively engaging in sustainable investing.